Why won’t Jack Dorsey ban Trump from Twitter? Kamala Harris wants to know

 — Kamala Harris (@KamalaHarris) October 2, 2019

 Can you imagine if Twitter just unplugged the president’s account?
 Now that your mental vacation is over, in the past, Twitter has made it clear that while it is fully aware that Trump’s tweets frequently violate its terms of service, the tweets will not be removed, because they are newsworthy.
-Instead, Trump’s particularly bullying or violence-inciting tweets will be affixed with a warning label and then limited in its reach on the site.
-It’s unclear whether Twitter is following through with that plan, though.
+Instead, Trump’s particularly bullying or violence-inciting tweets will be affixed with a warning label and then limited in its reach on the site, but according to Twitter, it has not yet applied the public interest notice.

-We have reached out to Twitter for comment and will update if we hear back.

-Note: Update: Twitter confirms that it has received the senator’s letter and intends to respond.